imyingchulo/gprs/README.md

 ````
   --ref <str>                    path to population reference  [required]
   --result_dir                   path to output folder; default:[./result]
-  --symbol <str/int>             the symbol or text after chrnb, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
+  --symbol <str/int>             indicate the symbol or text after chrnb in vcf file, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
   --vcf_input <str>              path to vcf files  [required]
   --columns <int>                a column index indicate the [SNPID] [ALLELE] [BETA] position; column nb starts from 1
   --plink_modifier <str>         no-mean-imputation as default in here, get more info by searching plink2.0 modifier
-  --output_name <str>            output name should remain consistent as output_name to plink and filtered data [required]
+  --output_name <str>            it is better if the output_name remain the same. output: [chrnb]_[output_name].sscore
   --help                         Show this message and exit.
 ````
 #### Result: